AzureRED/AzureScripts/README.md

 5. Run script
  a. jsoncreate.py [-r, -h] <file>
-  i.  -r  Will run the create command(s). ii. -h  A quick help box explaining the switches.
+  i.   -r  Will run the create command(s).
+[Not implimented] ii.  -h  A quick help box explaining the switches. iii. -v  Versose printing.
+Will print intermedent steps of the parsing.
  b.
 The script will not run the create command by default.
 The -r switch is need to automaticly run create.